Gregory-Pagnoux/Moonshot/Specifications/Functional_specification.md

 - **connect phone**

-The user presses the validation button for 3 seconds and the yellow-green light flashes for 3 seconds.
-The user can connect their phone to the mirror.
-When the connection is established, the green lights up, otherwise the red lights up for 3 seconds.
+The user presses the validation button for 3 seconds and the yellow light flashes for 10 seconds.
+The user can connect their phone to the mirror during this time.
+When the connection is established, the green light blink for 3 secondes, otherwise the red light blink for 3 seconds.

 ##### 2. Application